Reflection calculus and conservativity spectra

-It is also easy to see that the operators $R_n$ (along with all the usual reflection principles) are reflexively monotone.
+It is also easy to see that the operators $\mR_n$ (along with all the usual reflection principles) are reflexively monotone.

-An \emph{elementary well-ordering} is a pair of bounded formulas $D(x)$ and $x\prec y$ and a constant $0$ such that in the standard model the relation $\prec$ well-orders the domain $D$ and is provably linear in $\EA$ with the least element $0$.
-Given an elementary well-ordering $(D,\prec,0)$, we will denote its elements by Greek letters and will identify them with an initial segment of the ordinals.
+Next we turn to iterations of operators along ordinal notation systems.
+In this paper, ordinal notation systems will be \emph{pre-wellorderings}, that is, reflexive, transitive binary relations whose quotient order is a well-ordering.
+An \emph{elementary pre-wellordering} is a pair of bounded formulas $D(x)$ and $x\preceq y$ and a constant $0$ such that the relation $\preceq$ provably in $\EA$ is a linear preorder on $D$ with the least element $0$, and is a pre-wellorder of $D$ in the standard model of arithmetic.
+Given an elementary well-ordering $(D,\preceq,0)$, we will denote its elements by Greek letters and will identify them with an initial segment of the ordinals.
+We denote